When John Pederson (or “Balki Bartokomous”?) launches a softie like this

 Top / Featured Image credit: Found at Top Dog Training Help.
 Google images sez its licensed for re-use; the site sez nothing.
 Google must be right.

-The post "Sorry, I Could Stop Help Myself from Remixing" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2015/09/sorry-i-could-stop/) on September 23, 2015.
+The post "Sorry, I Could Stop Help Myself from Remixing" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2015/09/sorry-i-could-stop/) on September 23, 2015.